-During the COVID19 pandemic, churches and other religious buildings have been closed by law for public worship and for other uses.
-Since the schools oversubscription criteria includes church attendance, the following variation applies: In the event that during the period specified for attendance at worship the church has been closed for public worship and has not provided alternative premises for that worship, the requirements of these admissions arrangements in relation to attendance will only apply to the period when the church or alternative premises have been available for public worship.

-4 Children attending the following Church of England Primary Schools:
+- During the COVID19 pandemic, churches and other religious buildings have been closed by law for public worship and for other uses.
+Since the schools oversubscription criteria includes church attendance, the following variation applies: In the event that during the period specified for attendance at worship the church has been closed for public worship and has not provided alternative premises for that worship, the requirements of these admissions arrangements in relation to attendance will only apply to the period when the church or alternative premises have been available for public worship. - 4 Children attending the following Church of England Primary Schools:

-All children attending Baines Endowed Academy, St John's (Blackpool) Church of England Primary School, St Nicholas' Church of England Primary School, and Staining Church Of England Primary School stating a preference for St George's school, will be admitted to the Academy.
+All children attending Baines Endowed Academy, St John's (Blackpool) Church of England Primary School, St Nicholas' Church of England Primary School, Staining Church Of England Primary School, Heyhouses Endowed, St Annes on sea St Thomas', Weeton St Michael' and Kirkham St Michael's and Ribby with Wrea endowed stating a preference for St George's school, will be admitted to the Academy.

-5. Staff Children
+5 .
+Staff Children

-Children of staff who have been employed in the school for the whole of the two years prior to the closing date for applications, or where the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage.
+Children of staff who have been employed in the school or Trust the whole of the two years prior to the closing date for applications, or where the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage.
 This applies to all staff, full and part time, who are employed by the Governing Board.

-6. Community places
+6 .
+Community places